Yoast/duplicate-post/readme.txt

 5. The admin bar link.

 == Upgrade Notice ==

+= 2.4.1 =
+Fixes a couple of bug.
+Recommended if you have problems with v2.4

 = 2.4 =
 Copy child pages + a couple of bugfixes + licence switch to GPLv2